Diversity and Belonging

 Lauder Fall 2020 Semester

-In the fall semester, Lauder faculty are continuing to focus on integrating themes related to racism and inequality.
-Students have been able to engage with those themes in a variety of instances and ways.
+In the fall semester, Lauder faculty continued to focus on integrating themes related to racism and inequality.
+Students were been able to engage with those themes in a variety of instances and ways.
 Some notable examples include:

 A. Lauder Core Course